nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 So You did?
 Oh, there they are.
 So pop those in your spacious bag and you're Right.
 Black hole interstellar travel.
 Also, something's something that people probably want to keep an eye on here is your treasure.

 If you have things that are worth money, then you can basically just exchange those for money.
-So, like, Sameer, it looks like you've got an alabaster and obsidian game set for 10 gold.
+So, like, Simear, it looks like you've got an alabaster and obsidian game set for 10 gold.
 We got a piece of amber that's worth 5 gold.
 You can just cash those in for 15 gold.
 What what was the amber in that?

 I mean, like, what was that about?
 Those were those were just random treasure.
 Yeah.
 You remember back in back when we were playing three D and D three five and you'd and you'd defeat a, defeat a, a Snorlack and all of a sudden a piece of art would pop out of its butt, same principle applies here.
 Interesting.